Topics Map > Media Delivery > Kaltura > Kaltura Getting Started

 Kaltura Canvas Integration

-Kaltura is also integrated with Canvas - UW-Madison's learning management system.
-The integration features many of the same capabilities outlined above available to instructor's in the following ways:
+Kaltura is also integrated with Canvas, which is UW-Madison's learning management system.
+The integration features many of the same capabilities outlined above, and makes them available to instructor's in the following ways:

 - Kaltura My Media - You can access, browse, and upload media to Kaltura MediaSpace from inside Canvas by accessing Kaltura My Media.

 Kaltura MediaSpace is a front-end, user-facing interface that provides users the ability to upload, share, browse, and access media content.
 The vendor describes it as "a market leading social video and rich media portal that enables you to create your own Campus or Corporate YouTube™."
 For more information see Kaltura's webpage on the Kaltura MediaSpace Video Portal.

 - Media Upload - Users can upload a previously created video file.
 Many formats are supported - we recommend 1280 x 720 MP4 files.
 If you're working in Canvas be sure to reference Canvas - Upload and embed a new Kaltura Mediaspace video in a Canvas page.

-- Webcam recorder - Users can record a short video from their webcam in their browser.
+- Webcam Recording - Users can record a short video from their webcam in their browser.
 If you're in Canvas see Kaltura - Webcam Recording in Canvas.

 - YouTube (Embed)- In order to provide a consistent look and feel, users have the option to embed YouTube videos in Kaltura.